Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m

 \subsection{Overview of the datasets}

-We utilize near-surface zonal and meridional flow measurements derived from the ring-diagram (RD) pipelines of GONG \citep{Hill2003, Corbard2003} and HMI \citep{Bogart2011a, Bogart2011b}, spanning January 2002 to September 2024 and July 2010 to September 2024, respectively.
+We utilized near-surface zonal and meridional flow measurements derived from the RD pipelines of GONG \citep{Hill2003, Corbard2003} and HMI \citep{Bogart2011a, Bogart2011b}, spanning from January 2002 to September 2024 and July 2010 to September 2024, respectively.
 The RD pipeline provides flow measurements by analyzing shifts in p-mode frequencies obtained from tracked patches of Doppler velocity measurements \citep{Haber2002}.

 In the GONG RD pipeline, full-disk Dopplergrams from multiple GONG sites are merged and remapped into overlapping patches of size $15^{\circ}\times15^{\circ}$, with centers separated by $7.5^{\circ}$.
-These patches cover latitudes and central meridian distances (CMD) within $\pm 52.5^{\circ}$.
+These patches cover latitudes and central meridian distances (CMDs) within $\pm 52.5^{\circ}$.
 For this study, flows at four additional latitudes, $\pm60^{\circ}$ and $\pm 67.5^{\circ}$, are also included.
 Each patch is tracked for 1664 minutes at the Snodgrass rotation rate \citep{Snodgrass1984}.

 The HMI RD pipeline uses overlapping patches of the same size, tracked at the sidereal Carrington rotation rate.
 These patches cover latitudes and CMDs within $\pm 75^{\circ}$.
 The latitudinal spacing is identical to that of GONG, while the CMD separation is $7.5^{\circ}$ within $\pm30^{\circ}$ latitude and becomes coarser at higher latitudes.
-To ensure consistency, we interpolate the HMI flows in CMD \citep{Proxauf2020} to match the GONG grid points.
+To ensure consistency, we interpolated the HMI flows in the CMDs \citep{Proxauf2020} to match the GONG grid points.
 Accordingly, both GONG and HMI datasets are provided on a grid that covers latitudes from $-67.5^\circ$ to $67.5^\circ$ every $7.5^\circ$.
 The HL-mode analysis is restricted to the latitude bins centered at $\pm 67.5^\circ$ where the mode power is strongest, while the ER-mode analysis is restricted to latitude bins within $\pm30^\circ$.